 Faculty: Dr. Micheal Houlahan, Dr. Phillip Tacka,

 To get started, download the 2019 Kodály Certification Program documents.

 Featuring renowned Kodály faculty Drs.
-Micheal Houlahan and Philip Tacka, authors of Kodály Today and From Sound to Symbol, and Ms. Gabriela Montoya-Stier, author of El Patio de Mi Casa, and Dr. Daniel Arredondo, Artistic Director of the Capital City Men's Chorus, these leading authorities on Kodály Music Studies, and Texas State in association with Hays CISD is pleased to offer one of the largest Kodály programs in the United States offering classes leading toward Kodály Certification and a Master’s degree in Kodály Pedagogy.
+Micheal Houlahan and Philip Tacka, authors of Kodály Today and From Sound to Symbol, and Ms. Gabriela Montoya-Stier, author of El Patio de Mi Casa, and Dr. Daniel Arredondo, Artistic Director of the Capital City Men's Chorus, these leading authorities on Kodály Music Studies, and Texas State in association with Hays CISD are pleased to offer one of the largest Kodály programs in the United States offering classes leading toward Kodály Certification and a Master’s degree in Kodály Pedagogy.